SanketBelieve/SanketBelieve/README.md

 - 👋 Hi, I’m @SanketBelieve
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science,Data Analytics and Python
 - 🌱 I’m currently learning Python and Data Science
 - 💞️ I’m looking to collaborate on ML
 - 📫 You can reach me on alanesanket8@gmail.com

+-

 <!---
 SanketBelieve/SanketBelieve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.